nickbild/tflite_c64/README.md

 Given that TF Lite for Microcontrollers runs on some heavily resource-constrained devices, I got to wondering whether or not I could run inferences against these models on a Commodore 64.

 To do this, I chose not to use an interpreter.
 The TF Lite Micro team explains why they did in [their paper](https://arxiv.org/pdf/2010.08678.pdf) (i.e. portability, maintainability).
 And that was a good choice for the project to be sure, but I'm dealing with nearly 40 year old hardware, so I cannot afford the overhead of an interpreter.
-Instead, I [modified the TF Lite Micro source code](https://github.com/nickbild/tflite_c64/tree/main/tflite-micro) so that when running on the host computer, it will emit all of the important details about the model, e.g.: operations to perform, filter values, biases, etc.
+Instead, I [modified the TF Lite Micro source code](https://github.com/nickbild/tflite_c64/tree/main/tflite-micro) so that when running an interpreter on the host computer, it will emit all of the important details about the model, e.g.: operations to perform, filter values, biases, etc.

 I then parse that output with a [Python script](https://github.com/nickbild/tflite_c64/blob/main/parse_output_c64.py) to turns it into C64-compatible BASIC (this could be updated to produce 6502 assembly code, but for this proof of concept, BASIC was actually fast enough).